Orange Thai Hot Pepper

 Edible Qualities

-Orange Thai Hot Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Orange Thai Hot Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small green pointy peppers (which are technically 'berries') with orange flesh which are typically harvested when mature.
 The fruit will often fade to orange over time.
 The peppers have a fiery taste and a crunchy texture.

 The peppers are most often used in the following ways: